-Emma Vadehra is the executive director of Next100, a startup think tank for the next generation of policy leaders, and a senior fellow at The Century Foundation.
+Emma Vadehra is the executive director of Next100, a startup think tank for a new generation of policy leaders, and a senior fellow at The Century Foundation.

 She has spent her career focused on building a fairer, more equitable education system, and has a passion for developing and supporting diverse teams in pursuit of progressive policy change.